 Should You Combine Your Accounts?

-Remember, if you apply for a joint debt, co-sign a loan with your spouse, or authorize them to be a user on your credit account, all payment information will affect both of your credit profiles from that point on.
-For instance, if one spouse has a worse credit score than the other, it can lead to higher interest rates when you apply together in the future.
+If you apply for a joint debt, co-sign a loan with your spouse, or authorize them to be a user on your credit account, all payment information will affect both of your credit profiles from that point on.
+For instance, if one spouse has a lower credit score than the other, it can lead to higher interest rates when applying together in the future.

 Generally speaking, there are two ways you can handle your finances after marriage: